Strawberry Banana Bread

 Notes

-Storage: When the bread has cooled to room temperature, place it in an airtight container.
-It will last for up to a week in the fridge.
+Storage: When your bread has cooled to room temperature, place it in an airtight container in the fridge for up to a week.

 Nutrition